Greenlane expands Southern California EV freight corridor to Arizona

 Information to advance your business from industry suppliers

 Greenlane and Nevoya previously confirmed plans to scale their partnership to include up to 100 Nevoya-provided electric trucks.
-No further details were provided at this time.

 Jay Traugott has covered the automotive and transportation sector for over a decade and now serves as Senior Editor for Clean Trucking.
 He holds a drifting license and has driven on some of the world's best race tracks, including the Nurburgring and Spa.
 He lives near Boulder, Colorado and spends his free time snowboarding and backcountry hiking.
 He can be reached at [email protected].